kinopio-club/kinopio-client/README.md

 ## Pre-rendered Pages (Static-Site Generation, SSG)

-During the build process (`npm run build`), [`vite-ssg`](https://github.com/antfu-collective/vite-ssg) generates static HTML files of routes defined in `vite.config.js` in `ssgOptions.includedRoutes`, to make them accessible to robots/SEO.
-Pre-rendendered pages HTML is stored in `/dist`.
+During the deploy/build process (`npm run build`), [`vite-ssg`](https://github.com/antfu-collective/vite-ssg) generates static HTML pages of routes defined in `vite.config.js` in `ssgOptions.includedRoutes`.
+Static pages (compiled from vue router into `/dist`) are served to the client directly.
+The client only goes through vue router for non-static routes like `/app`.

 To test pre-rendered page routes use `npm run build-dev`.